 This one has a nostalgic touch for me because I first went there in 2018, and it was such a wonderful experience!
 Back then, the festival was still at its beginnings, and not many people were visiting.
 Even on a rainy night, we had so much fun and discovered the city in a completely different light.

-This year, GLOW celebrates its 20th edition.
-The theme of this anniversary edition is The Light, which is a fitting choice, since Eindhoven is known as The City of Light.
+This year, GLOW returns for its 21st edition.
+This year’s theme is CONNECT, about encounter and connection between people, technology and environment, and the festival opens with a drone show at the Philips Stadion.
+It is a fitting theme for a city where light has always meant more than lighting, since Eindhoven is known as The City of Light.
 It earned that name as the home of the first Dutch match factory and the original Philips light bulb factory.
 But that light also symbolises the city’s ongoing spirit of innovation in technology and design.

 The route takes you through the city centre and can be found on the festival’s website.
-This year, GLOW expands beyond Eindhoven, with artworks in Best, Helmond, Oirschot, Veldhoven, and Lieshout.
+GLOW also runs beyond Eindhoven, with artworks in Best, Helmond, Oirschot, Veldhoven and Lieshout.

 Access to the festival is free.